aminoacid11/Chatbot/README.md

 ### `python chatbot.py` or `python3 chatbot.py`

 Important notes:
-When you request for an information to the chatbot, please provide the name of the player at the end of the chat following ":"
+When you request for an information to the chatbot, please provide the name of the player at the end of the chat following ":" <br />
-Make sure to provide correct full name of the player in order to accurate information.
+Make sure to provide correct full name of the player in order to accurate information. <br />
 (e.g. I want to get the jersey number of : Heung Min Son)